riberk/embed_it/README.md

         // implement `std::fmt::Debug` for a file.
 It writes Content len derive(Debug),
+        field(
+            // The name of the method of the trait name = as_str,

+            // The trait name, defaul `"{name.to_pascal()}Field"`
+            trait_name = AssetsAsStrField,

+            // The factory to create an instance of the field factory = AsStr,

+            // The pattern to match entry's path.
+Default None pattern = "*.txt",

+            // The regex to match entry's path.
+Default None regex = ".+",
+        ),
     ),
     // `Entry` - enum with `Dir(&'static dyn Dir)/File(&'static dyn File)` variants
     // `Entry` implements intersection of `Dir`'s and `File`'s traits